-NOTE: If the outboard is used in saltwater, apply Quicksilver or Mercury Precision Anti-Corrosion Grease around the entire mounting flange on the water intake housing and also to the threads on the six mounting bolts.
+NOTE: If the outboard is used in saltwater, apply Extreme Grease around the entire mounting flange on the water intake housing and also to the threads on the six mounting bolts.

-Tube Ref No. Description Where Used Part No. 94 🔘 Anti-Corrosion Grease Water intake housing mounting flange and mounting bolts 92-802867Q 1
+Tube Ref No. Description Where Used Part No. Extreme Grease Water intake housing mounting flange and mounting bolts 8M0071842

-6. Reinstall the water intake housing with six bolts.
+Install the water intake housing with six bolts.
 Check clearance around the impeller to ensure the water intake housing is centered and not rubbing against the liner.
-Torque mounting bolts to specifications.
+Tighten the mounting bolts to the specified torque.

-Description lb. in. lb. ft.
-Water intake housing mounting bolts 13 120
+Description Nm lb-in. lb-ft Water intake housing mounting bolts 13 120 -